argiepiano/simplesamlphp-module-backdropauth/README.md

 ```

 ## Credits
-This is a Backdrop CMS ported version of a project originally created for Drupal 7, which is currently available at https://github.com/drupalauth/simplesamlphp-module-drupalauth
+This is a Backdrop CMS ported version of a project originally created for Backdrop 7, which is currently available at https://github.com/drupalauth/simplesamlphp-module-drupalauth

 This ported version is based on the 1.7.x branch of that original project.
 The commit history of that branch has been preserved here.
-We are very thankful to all past contributors to the Drupal branch that have made this port possible.
+We are very thankful to all past contributors to the Backdrop branch that have made this port possible.

 - Ported by [argiepiano](https://github.com/argiepiano)